rekalogika/rekalogika-docs/docs/pivot-table/02-usage.md

 $htmlTable = PivotTableTransformer::transform(
     cube: $cube,

-    // Unpivoted dimensions go to the rows
+    // Dimensions that go to the rows.
-    unpivoted: ['country', 'month'],
+    rows: ['country', 'month'],

-    // Pivoted dimensions go to the columns.
+    // Dimensions that go to the columns.
-    pivoted: ['@values', 'name'],
+    columns: ['@values', 'name'],

     // Which measures to include
     measures: ['count', 'sum'],